 To support SARS-CoV-2 research, we have listed the relevant products (research use only) offered by BioCat below.

 This product listing is updated and extended regularly.
 If you cannot find the product you are looking for, please contact our scientific support team, who will be able to help you.

 - Swab and Saliva Sample Collection & Preservation

 - Isolation of Virus RNA from Respiratory Specimens

 - SARS-CoV-2 IgM/IgG Antibody Detection using Lateral Flow Immunoassays

 - SARS-CoV-2 Protein & Antibody Detection by ELISA

-- SARS-CoV-2 IgM and IgG Antibody Detection using Peptide Microarrays
+- SARS-CoV-2 IgG, IgM and IgA Antibody Detection using Protein or Peptide Microarrays

 - SARS-CoV-2 Inhibitor Screening